 Now that you have a clean kitchen, wouldn’t you like to keep it that way for a while?
 Here are some tips to keep your kitchen clean and organized.

-To keep my sponge clean and dry I have been using a business card holder.
+In addition, to keep my sponge clean and dry I have been using a business cardholder.
 Read the post on Uses for Business Card Holders – Keep Sponges Clean and Dry, Smartphone or Tablet Stand for more details.

-Although we no longer have babies in the house, I still keep a bottle drying rack on the counter.
+Although we no longer have babies, I keep a bottle drying rack on the counter.
 We use this to air dry our water bottles, kids’ cups, travel mugs, basters, and more.
 The one we have is the Munchkin Deluxe Drying Rack.
-I like this one since you can easily fold it to wash in the dishwasher, this one is my favorite.
+Since you can easily fold it to wash in the dishwasher, this one is my favorite.

 Make sure you always have enough cleaning supplies to clean your kitchen.